-This document covers the way Vitess executes a particular SQL statement using the [VTExplain tool](../../.reference/vtexplain).
-This tool works similarly to the MySQL 'EXPLAIN' statement.
+This document covers the way Vitess executes a particular SQL statement using the VTExplain tool.
+This tool works similarly to the MySQL EXPLAIN statement.

-- You can find a prebuilt binary version of the VTExplain tool in [the most recent release of Vitess](https://github.com/vitessio/vitess/releases/). - You can also build the 'vtexplain' binary in your environment.
-To build this binary, refer to the [Build From Source](../../contributing/build-from-source) guide.
+You can find a prebuilt binary version of the VTExplain tool in the most recent release of Vitess.

+You can also build the vtexplain binary in your environment.
+To build this binary, refer to the Build From Source guide.

-- To successfully analyze your SQL queries and determine how Vitess executes each statement, follow these steps: - 1.
-Identify a SQL schema for the statement's source tables - 1.
-Identify a VSchema for the statement's source tables - 1.
-Run the VTExplain tool - If you have a large number of queries you want to analyze for issues, based on a Vschema 'youve created for your database, you can read through a detailed scripted example [here](../vtexplain-in-bulk). - ### 1.
-Identify a SQL schema for tables in the statement - In order to explain a statement, first identify the SQL schema for the tables that the statement uses.
+To successfully analyze your SQL queries and determine how Vitess executes each statement, follow these steps:

+- 1. Identify a SQL schema for the statement's source tables - 2.
+Identify a VSchema for the statement's source tables - 3.
+Run the VTExplain tool

+If you have a large number of queries you want to analyze for issues, based on a Vschema you've created for your database, you can read through a detailed scripted example here.

+1. Identify a SQL schema for tables in the statement

+In order to explain a statement, first identify the SQL schema for the tables that the statement uses.
 This includes tables that a query targets and tables that a DML statement modifies.

-Example SQL Schema

-The following example SQL schema creates two tables, 'users' and 'users_name_idx', each of which contain the columns 'user_id' and 'name', and define both columns as a composite primary key.
+Example SQL Schema The following example SQL schema creates two tables, users and users_name_idx, each of which contain the columns user_id and name, and define both columns as a composite primary key.
 The example statements in step 3 include these tables.

+'''

+CREATE TABLE users(

+user_id bigint,

+name varchar(128),

+primary key(user_id)

+);

+CREATE TABLE users_name_idx(

+user_id bigint,

-CREATE TABLE users(user_id bigint, name varchar(128), primary key(user_id));
+name varchar(128),

-CREATE TABLE users_name_idx(user_id bigint, name varchar(128), primary key(name, user_id));
+primary key(name, user_id)

+);

+'''